Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 SET years = years+1;
 ```

-Here we are able to increment the years by setting years = to whatever it's own value is plus one.
+Here we are able to increment the years by setting years = to whatever its own value is plus one.
 This works because SQL will go row by row.
 In each row, the years variable is set to whatever the value is in that particular row.

 -